isc-projects/stork/doc/user/usage.rst

 Software Versions Page
 ======================

-The Software Versions page may be found under ``Monitoring -> Software versions`` menu.
+The Software Versions page may be found under the ``Monitoring -> Software versions`` menu.
 This page provides various information about ISC Kea, Stork and BIND 9 software versions.
 It consists of two main parts described below.